$250 helps the National Fallen Firefighters Foundation provide lodging for one child of a fallen firefighter to attend weekend bereavement camps

 Help departments deal with line-of-duty deaths

-Under a Department of Justice grant, the Foundation offers training to help fire departments handle a line-of-duty death.
+The Foundation offers training to help fire departments handle a line-of-duty death.
 Departments receive extensive pre-incident planning support.
 Immediately after a death, a Chief-to-Chief Network provides technical assistance and personal support to help the department and the family.

 Work to prevent line-of-duty deaths and injuries